On the similarity of restriction of the operator to an invariant subspace: Introduction

 \section{Introduction}

-Let $\mathbb{D}$ be the open unit disk in the complex plane $\mathbb{C}$, $\mathcal{L}(\mathcal{H})$ be the set of all bounded linear operators on complex separable Hilbert space $\mathcal{H}$.
+Let $\mathbb{D}$ be the open unit disk in the complex plane $\mathbb{C}$, $\mathcal{L}(\mathcal{H})$ be the set of all bounded linear operators on the infinite dimensional complex separable Hilbert space $\mathcal{H}$.
 One of the basic problems of operator theory is how to judge the similarity of two bounded linear operators.
-Let $T$ and $S$ be in $\mathcal{L}(\mathcal{H})$ and $\mathcal{L}(\mathcal{K})$, respectively.
-We say $T$ is similar to $S$(denoted by $T\sim_{s}S$), if there exists an invertible bounded linear operator $X: \mathcal{H}\rightarrow \mathcal{K}$, such that $XT=SX$.
-We say $T$ is unitarily equivalent to $S$(denoted by $T\sim_{u}S$), if $X$ is an unitary operator.
-Compared with the unitary equivalence of operators, the similar equivalence problem is much more difficult.
+Let $T$ and $S$ belong to $\mathcal{L}(\mathcal{H})$ and $\mathcal{L}(\mathcal{K})$, respectively.
+We say $T$ is similar to $S$ (denoted by $T\sim_{s}S$), if there exists an invertible bounded linear operator $X: \mathcal{H}\rightarrow \mathcal{K}$, such that $XT=SX$.
+We say $T$ is unitarily equivalent to $S$ (denoted by $T\sim_{u}S$), if $X$ is a unitary operator.
+Compared with the unitary equivalence of operators, the similarity of operators is more difficult.
 In general, one can only study more specific subclasses.